DBS exchange says its Bitcoin trading surged amid global sell-off

-MUMBAI (BLOOMBERG) - DBS Group Holdings said the number of trades on its digital exchange more than doubled in June from two months earlier, with buys accounting for 90 per cent in contrast to a massive sell-off in crypto assets globally.
+MUMBAI • DBS Group Holdings said the number of trades on its digital exchange more than doubled in June from two months earlier, with buys accounting for 90 per cent in contrast to a massive sell-off in crypto assets globally.

 Cryptocurrency prices have fallen sharply since May, when the collapse of stablecoin project Terra set off a wave of liquidations, bankruptcies and layoffs in the sector.